imsundar/exasol_pow/README.md

 # exasol_pow
-Solves the exasol hashing coding challenge in C++
+Solves the hashing challenge in C++